 Free and fair elections are a cornerstone of democracy.
 However, for the duration of its history, the United States has been plagued by disenfranchisement and voter suppression.
-The 1965 Voting Rights Act, partly drafted in the Religious Action Center’s library, was a monumental step forward in protecting the right to vote.
-It helped block laws that denied citizens the equal right to vote based on race and enacted federal voting protections.
+The 1965 Voting Rights Act, partly drafted in the Religious Action Center’s library, was a monumental step forward in protecting the freedom to vote.
+It helped block laws that denied Americans the equal right to vote based on race and enacted federal voting protections.
 Yet in the past two decades, Americans’ access to the ballot box has been curtailed through a range of actions.

 Related Press Releases